Add Some Vitality to Your Cats' Life

 The article went on to say something that really stuck with me:

-Most house dogs and cats today die from cancer or chronic heart disease, and the average cats' lifespan is only 10–16 years.
+While most cats today die from cancer or chronic heart disease, and the average cats' lifespan is only 10–15 years.

-With proper nutrition, there’s no reason a cat shouldn’t live about 20 years, barring accidents or unavoidable illness.
+With proper nutrition, there’s no reason a cat shouldn’t live closer to 20 years, barring accidents or unavoidable illness.

 Digging Deeper Into the Science